 Can a long term disability insurance carrier deny your claim even if your physician has not authorized you to return to work?

 Many people who are still physically unable to return to work are informed by their disability insurance carrier that their claim is being denied.
 This is understandably a confusing and frustrating situation because individuals unable to work are told that the financial security they counted on appears out of reach.
 Even if the claimant’s physician has not signed off on a return to work, insurers routinely conduct their own medical review.
-The insurance carrier might send the medical records to its doctors or to an "independent" doctor for a peer review.
+The insurance carrier might send the medical records to its in house doctors or to an "independent" doctor for a peer review.
 Because these physicians have a financial interest in receiving future business from the insurance company, they tend to be overly optimistic about an employee’s ability to return to work without limitations or restrictions.
 The insurance carrier subsequently relies on these favorable reports while disregarding the treating physician’s recommendations.

 Can you file a lawsuit rather than an administrative appeal?